bucanero/pkgi-ps3/docs/README.md

 You can also set the environment variable `PS3LOAD=tcp:x.x.x.x` to the PS3's IP address;
 that will allow you to use `make run` and send `pkgi-ps3.self` directly to the PS3Load listener.

-To enable debug logging, build PKGi PS3 with `make PKGI_ENABLE_LOGGING`.
-The application will send debug messages to UDP multicast address 239.255.0.100:30000.
+To enable debug logging, build PKGi PS3 with `make DEBUGLOG=1`.
+The application will send debug messages to UDP multicast address `239.255.0.100:30000`.
 To receive them you can use [socat][] on your PC:

     $ socat udp4-recv:30000,ip-add-membership=239.255.0.100:0.0.0.0 -